-Currently Senior Advisor for Europe and Transatlantic Trade at Transnational Strategy Group LLC, Mr. Rashish earlier served as Vice President for Europe ...
+Currently Senior Advisor for Trade and Transatlantic Relations at Transnational Strategy Group LLC, Mr. Rashish earlier served as Vice President for Europe and Eu...
 More

 Scott D. Sagan is the Caroline S.G.
 Munro Professor of Political Science, co-director of Stanford’s Center for International Security and Cooperation, and a Senior Fellow at the Freeman Spogli Institute.
 He also serves as the co-chair of the American Academy of Arts and Science’s Global Nuclear Future Initiative.
-Before joining th...
+Before joining the Stanford faculty, Sagan was a lecturer in the Department of Government at Harvard University and served as a...
 More

 Former Assistant Secretary for the U.S. Department of Homeland Security, Douglas Smith, is currently Executive Vice President and General Manager for MWW, a leading international independent public affairs firm.
 Douglas serves on the national management team and leads the Washington, DC office for MWW.
 In his role he leads the federal government affairs and national security practices.
 Smith brings to MWW over two decades of international experi...
 More

 Tara D. Sonenshine is the former Under Secretary for Public Diplomacy and Public Affairs for the Department of State and previously served as the Executive Vice President of the United States Institute of Peace (USIP).
 She is an adjunct faculty member and former Distinguished Fellow at George Washington University’s School of Media and Public Affairs.

 Strobe Talbott assumed the presidency of the Brookings Institution in July 2002 after a career in journalism, government and academe.
 His immediate previous post was founding director of the Yale Center for the Study of Globalization.
-Before that, he served in the State Department from 1993 to 2001, first as Ambassador-at-large and special adviser to ...
+Before that, he served in the State Department from 1993 to 2001, first as Ambassador-at-large and special adviser to the Secretary of State for the new independent states of the former Soviet Union, then as Deputy Secre...
 More

-Dr. Titley is a nationally known expert in the field of climate, the Arctic, and National Security.
-He served as a naval officer for 32 years and rose to the rank of Rear Admiral.
-Dr. Titley’s career included duties as Commander, Naval Meteorology and Oceanography Command, Oceanographer and Navigator of the Navy, and Deputy Assistant Chief of Naval Operations for Information Dominance.
-While serving in the Pent...
+David Titley is a Professor of Practice in Meteorology and a Professor of International Affairs at the Pennsylvania State University.
+He is the founding director of Penn State’s Center for Solutions to Weather and Climate Risk.
+After graduating from Penn State, Titley served as a naval officer for 32 years and rose to the rank of Rear Admiral.
+Dr. Titley’s career included duties as commander of the Naval Meteorology and Oceanography Command, and O...
 More

-Previously, Mr. Tulbah served in the White House as Associate Director for Cabinet Affairs under President George W. Bush, coordinating the act...
+Previously, Mr. Tulbah served in the White House as Associate Director for Cabinet Affairs under President George W. Bush, coordinating the activities of foreig...
 More

 From 1993 through 2011, Mr Waller served as Deputy Director General and head of management of the International Atomic Energy Agency (IAEA).
 Throughout that time he was the highest ranking American in the UN agencies based in Vienna, Austria —one of the UN headquarters cities.

-Frequently cited as the example of a purposeful, effi...
+Frequently cited as the example of a purposeful, efficient intergovernmental organization, charged with matters critical to international peace and security, the IAEA — with...
 More

 Jasper Welch has 50 years experience in planning, executing and evaluating advanced concepts in the aerospace industry.